feilvan/neatly/README.md

 ## ⚠️ Note

+- Not tested on Mac
-Feel free to customize but my apologies for cluttered codes.
+- Feel free to customize but my apologies for cluttered codes.

 ## 🗒️ Credits